-For 2017-18, CyberTitan teams will compete to earn all-expense paid trip to the CyberTitan National Finals in May 2018 in Ottawa, Ontario where the best 10 teams across Canada will compete.
-Additionally, CyberTitan teams will also be competing with teams across North America to earn an all-expense paid trip to Baltimore, Maryland to compete in the CyberPatriot National Finals (April 2017).
+For 2018-19, CyberTitan teams will compete to earn all-expense paid trip to the CyberTitan National Finals in May 2019 in Ottawa, ON where the best 10 teams across Canada will compete.
+Additionally, CyberTitan teams will also be competing with teams across North America to earn an all-expense paid trip to Baltimore, Maryland to compete in the CyberPatriot National Finals (April 2019).

-If you would like more information about how to join CyberTitan 2017-18, please contact us at cybertitan[at]ictc-ctic[dot]ca.
+If you would like more information about how to join CyberTitan, please contact us at [email protected]

 Also, in addition to CyberTitan, you may be interested in finding out more about our CyberDays and our Focus on IT program and cyber security.
 For more information, please visit our Special Cyber Initiatives.

 “Reaching the youth, helping them understand not only the demand for the various roles, but the personal satisfaction available in a cybersecurity career, is a foundational step to addressing the growing need.
 They are our future innovators, entrepreneurs and solution providers and the council members and I are privileged to be part of this critical initiative to get them engaged.” – Jamie Rees, CISO, Énergie NB Power, Chair, National Cyber Security Leadership Council on Youth and Education, ICTC.